tetherball88/maras/README.md

 This mod doesn't just unlock marriage.
 It reimagines it with:
 - ✨ Personality-based spouse perks
+- ❤️ A living affection + temperament system
 - 🏠 Property sharing
 - 💔 Divorce & remarriage
 - 👥 Multiple spouses (yes, polyamory is now lore-friendly!)